 - It has many features that will take some time for a newbie to get going.

-You can use Navicat in Windows, Linux, Mac OS, and iOS environments.
+You can use the Navicat GUI in Windows, Linux, Mac OS, and iOS environments.
 The quality of Navicat is endorsed by its world-popular clients, including Apple, Oracle, Google, Microsoft, Facebook, Disney, and Adobe.
 Navicat comes in three editions called enterprise edition, standard edition, and non-commercial edition.
 Enterprise edition costs you $14.99/month up to $299 for a perpetual license, the standard edition is $9.99/month up to $199 for a perpetual license, and then the non-commercial edition costs $5.99/month up to $119 for its perpetual license.
 You can get full price details, and download the Navicat trial version for 14 days.

 Navicat Pricing: $5.99/month up to $299/license